aleksandraburakowska1/UW-SysBiol-Project2/report.md

 All analysed cell lines showed mean Relative Risk values above 1.
 WT had a mean RR of 1.74.
 Among the mutants, PIK3CA_H1047R showed the highest mean RR of 3.20 and was significantly different from WT after Bonferroni correction $$(\(p = 1.23 \times 10^{-8}\))$$.
 PIK3CA_E545K had a mean RR of 1.71 and was not significantly different from WT $$(\(p = 0.73\))$$.
 AKT1_E17K and PTEN_del showed lower mean RR values than WT, with mean RR values of 1.58 and 1.56, respectively.
 Both were significantly different from WT after correction..

-![Mean ERK spatiotemporal propagation across mutations](outputs/mutations_barplot.png)
+![Mean ERK spatiotemporal propagation across mutations](outputs/mutations_barplot.png) **Figure 1.** Mean Relative Risk (RR) of ERK spatiotemporal propagation across PI3K-AKT pathway mutations.
+Bars show the mean block-level RR for each mutation, and error bars show the standard error.
+The dashed horizontal line marks \(RR = 1\), which corresponds to no neighbour-associated increase in the probability of a future ERK jump.
+Values above 1 indicate that cells exposed to active neighbouring cells were more likely to show a near-future ERK activity jump.
+Asterisks indicate mutations that were significantly different from WT after Bonferroni correction.
 #### Interpretation

 TODO: write 150–250 words after checking exact values from `mutations_comparison_table.csv`.